sammerry/node-mongosm/README.md

 By setting the options ignoreAttributes, keepAttributes per node, way or relation you can filter the document pre save.
 The options should be provided an array of the key names which are to be effected.
-This can also be acheived by using the -k or -i command line flag in the following format <elementName>:<key>,<key>.
+This can also be achieved by using the -k or -i command line flag in the following format <elementName>:<key>,<key>.

 Via Command Line: